GandalfTea/opendataset/README.md

 ### About
 Simple website for crowd-sourcing dataset creation for data that might not have comercial value.
+Backend is Express.js and PostgreSQL while frontend is React.js and Socket.io.

 &nbsp;